TAILOR-UoB/new_ways_of_publishing/booksource/use-cases/tex-to-qmd.md

 - Remove empty lines between each element of a list
 - Manually added `highlights` with \`text to highlight\`
-- Fix multiple issues with `LaTeX` and added definitions and packages in the header
+- Fix multiple issues with $\LaTeX$ and added definitions and packages in the header
 - Adjusted the size of tables, figures and code to better fit the webpage and the slides

-## MyST client: to html
+## MyST client: $\LaTeX$ to html

-The MyST client Python package can convert slides made with LaTeX Beamer to MyST Markdown and html.
+The MyST client Python package can convert slides made with $\LaTeX$ Beamer to html.
+However, we didn't find a method to obtain the intermediate MyST markdown files that are automatically generated, which may have done the process described above with pandoc much easier.
 A guide on how to make this conversion can be found at https://mystmd.org/guide/writing-in-latex.
 Thi section also provides a quick summary of the guide that results in a good html version.
-However, at the moment I have not been able to retrieve the intermediate MyST markdown files which would be really useful to improve the method explained above with pandoc.

 This method requires the installation of the MyST client[^mystcl], which also requires an updated version of node.
 The installation of the required version